sagarjha/multi-run/README.md

 1. <span style="color:orange"> Scripts are inflexible: </span> People often need to write different scripts for different use-cases.
 Any small change to the script involves changing the script file which interferes with the workflow.
 2. <span style="color:orange"> Scripts are hard to debug</span>

 Additionally, they do not support interactive commands.
 Thus, what often works best in practice is to have multiple terminals visiting each node.
-With _multi-run_, one doesn't have to type the same command on each terminal (inefficient) or use copy-and-paste (cumbersome).
+With _multi-run_, one doesn't have to type the same command in each terminal (inefficient) or use copy-and-paste (cumbersome).

 _multi-run_ provides the following functionality:
 1. <span style="color:orange"> Create and destroy multiple terminals:</span> Spawning multiple terminals or changing the working set of active terminals is as easy as running a command.
 Terminals are displayed in an Emacs frame for better visual connection, but can also be in the background if desired.
-2. <span style="color:orange"> Run same (or similar) commands on multiple terminals:</span> Multiple such commands can be run in a single invocation.
+2. <span style="color:orange"> Run same (or similar) commands in multiple terminals:</span> Multiple such commands can be run in a single invocation.
 In a lot of cases, the commands are similar, but not identical.
 For example, the input or command line arguments may slightly be different.
 With multi-run, one can run emacs-lisp lambda functions that produce a command when invoked with a terminal number.
 3. <span style="color:orange"> Run commands with delays:</span> Some distributed programs need to run at the nodes with some in-between delay (e.g. server needs to start before the client, clients must start one at a time).
 One can run such commands with multi-run.
-4. <span style="color:orange"> Run loops:</span> The same command can be run on all the terminals in a loop.
+4. <span style="color:orange"> Run loops:</span> The same command can be run in all the terminals in a loop.
 This can help with running performance tests and finding non-deterministic bugs.

-The salient feature with all multi-run functions is that they are invoked as commands on a special terminal.
+The salient feature with all multi-run functions is that they are invoked as commands in a special terminal.
 This ensures that multi-run integrates nicely with the workflow: combining running multi-run commands with single terminal commands is totally smooth because the terminal running the multi-run commands can also run normal commands.

 The rest of this blog goes in depth on how to use the tool, with embedded screencasts to help understand the usage better.
 Later sections include instructions on how to install the package and customization tips for a better experience.